 Dr. Streim received his MD degree from the University of Rochester School of Medicine.
 After completing a residency in internal medicine at the University of Rochester and a residency in psychiatry at the University of Wisconsin, he did a fellowship in geriatric psychiatry at the VA Medical Center in Madison, Wisconsin.
 He has lectured and published extensively on topics in geriatric psychiatry, and is nationally recognized as a leader in the field.
 He is a Past President of the American Association for Geriatric Psychiatry.

-Andrew M. Peterson, PharmD, PhD - Andrew Peterson is the Dean of Mayes College of Healthcare Business and Policy.
+Andrew M. Peterson, PharmD, PhD - Andrew Peterson is the John Wyeth Dean at the Mayes College of Healthcare Business and Policy.
 He formerly served as the Chair of the Department of Pharmacy Practice/Pharmacy Administration at the Philadelphia College of Pharmacy, where he continues as an Associate Professor of Clinical Pharmacy.
 Dr. Peterson teaches management, managed care pharmacy practice, and research design and statistics to pharmacy students.

 Dr. Peterson earned his PhD in Health Policy from the University of the Sciences.
 The title of his dissertation was "Development of a Methodology to Use the National Ambulatory Medical Care Survey and the Medical Expenditure Panel Survey Concurrently: The Case of Initial Medication Compliance."
 He earned his Bachelor of Science in Pharmacy from Rutgers University, College of Pharmacy in 1986.
 After graduating from Rutgers, Dr. Peterson completed a 1-year residency in Hospital Pharmacy Practice at Rush-Presbyterian-St. Lukes Medical Center in Chicago, IL.
 He then went on to complete a 2-year post-baccalaureate Doctor of Pharmacy Degree from the Medical College of Virginia, in Richmond Virginia.
 Dr. Peterson enhanced his education and training by completing an Advanced Residency in Hospital Pharmacy Administration at Thomas Jefferson University Hospital.
 Before Dr. Peterson came to University of the Sciences in Philadelphia in 1996, he was an assistant director of pharmacy/clinical services at Thomas Jefferson University Hospital.
 Prior to that, he was an associate director of pharmacy, drug information and clinical services at Crozer-Chester Medical Center.